joshkuhar/billygoat/README.md

 var firstGoat = goat.pass({
     name: "Gruff",
     id: "g1",
-    age: 12
+    age: 12,
+    message: String
 })
 ```

+This will **SOMETIMES** throw an error.

+Billygoat's default behavior will let it pass.

-This will **only** throw an error if `'rigid'` is passed in when instantiated.
+Billygoat will only throw an error if `'rigid'` is passed into the third argument.
 ```
 goat.defineDocument({
     name: String,
+    id: String,
     age: Number,
-    id: String
+    message: String,
+    events: Array
 });

 var firstGoat = goat pass({
     name: "Gruff",
-    age: 12
+    id: String
 })

 ```
 Omitting `'rigid'` allows for newer documents to have more fields than older documents that were created from a schema with fewer fields.
-In other words, the default behavior is to allow for documents to grow.
+In other words, the default behavior is to allow for schemas to grow.

 #### Methods